-It is a fee that the government charges to process the loan.
-Parent PLUS origination fee currently is 4.242% and the originating fee for the Direct Subsidized and Unsubsidized loans are 1.062%.
+It is a fee that the government charges to process a loan.
+The originating fee for the Parent PLUS Loan is 4.242% and the originating fee for the Direct Subsidized and Direct Unsubsidized Loans is 1.062%.

-The subsidized loan is part of the federal direct lending program.
-The subsidized loan does not accumulate interest while the student is in school and registered for at least 6 credits.
+The Direct Subsidized Loan is a federal student loan that does not accumulate interest while the student is in school and registered for at least six credits.

-The unsubsidized loan is part of the federal direct lending program.
-The unsubsidized loan accumulates interest as soon as the first payment is made to the school.
-However, you are not obligated to pay the loan until the student graduates or falls below 6 credits hours.
+The Direct Unsubsidized Loan is a federal student loan that accumulates interest as soon as the first payment is made to the school.
+However, a student does not have to pay the loan until after graduation or if they fall below six credit hours.

-Contact the federal website helpdesk at https://studentloans.gov/myDirectLoan/contactUs.action and fill out the request via email.
+Contact Federal Student Aid and fill out a support request via email.

 Is it too late to file my FAFSA?

 No, it is not too late.
-Please go to FAFSA.ED.GOV and file your application.
-It takes up to 72 hours for the FAFSA to be processed and sent to the school.
+Please visit fafsa.ed.gov and file your application.
+It takes up to 72 hours for the FAFSA to be processed and sent to a school.

-Check your EFC, it is the number that is calculated by FAFSA if it is closer to 5008 then you receive a smaller award.
-Compare it to what you had last year.
+Check your EFC, which is the number calculated by FAFSA.
+Please compare it to what you had last year.

 Verification is a random selection of 30% of the population.
-The department of education grants authority to the financial aid counselors to ‘verify’ that the information that was placed on the taxes is the exact same information that was placed on the FAFSA application.
-For more information go to mountsaintvincent.edu/verification.
+The Department of Education authorizes financial aid counselors to verify that the information reflected on tax forms matches the information on the FAFSA application.
+For more information, visit mountsaintvincent.edu/verification.
 An email regarding the documents that should be provided to a financial aid counselor is sent every Wednesday until the process is completed.
-You may fax, scan and email the information.
+You may fax, scan, or email the information.

-Where do I get a tax return transcript?
+Where do I find a tax return transcript?

 It is not a copy from your accountant.
-You have to order one from the IRS at irs.gov/transcript for 2017.
+You have to order one from the IRS at irs.gov/transcript.

-You can provide a Special Circumstance Appeal with the appropriate documents to a financial aid counselor so that they can determine if there is anything that can be done from a Federal perspective to help you get additional aid.
+You can provide a Special Circumstance Appeal along with the appropriate documents to a financial aid counselor so that they can determine if there is anything that can be done from a federal perspective to help you receive additional aid.

 How can I accept my awards?

-You may log into self-service and accept your awards by:
+You may log into Self-Service and accept your awards, following the steps below:

 - On the drop-down for “Select Aid Year,” choose “Aid Year 2019-2020”

-- Click on the link for “Accept Award Offer”
+- Click on the “Accept Award Offer” link

 What is Financial Aid’s your fax number?

-Entrance counseling is a federal requirement for all students that are borrowing a student loan.
-The student must log onto studentloans.gov to complete their entrance counseling.
-The entrance explains the student loan program.
+Entrance Counseling is a federal requirement for all students who borrow a student loan.
+The student must log into studentloans.gov to complete their Entrance Counseling, which explains the student loan program.
 You only have to complete this once for the years that you attend the College of Mount Saint Vincent.

-The Title IV release requirements are stating that you are giving permission to the institution to apply your financial aid towards tuition and fees for the current term and if applicable some for prior year balance.
+The Title IV release requirements state that you are giving permission to the institution to apply your financial aid towards tuition and fees for the current term and if applicable, some for prior-year balance.

 What is the MPN?

-The MPN is a federal requirement for all students that are borrowing a student loan.
-You only have to complete this once for the years that you attend CMSV.
-The note states that you understand your rights and responsibilities when borrowing student loans.
-You can complete the requirement on studentloans.gov
+The MPN is a federal requirement for all students who borrow a student loan.
+You only have to complete this once while attending Mount Saint Vincent.
+The note states that you understand your rights and responsibilities when you borrow student loans.
+You can complete the requirement on studentloans.gov.

-Awards are 4 years on the condition of merit.
-However the college reserves the right to make changes to awards.
-Awards change accordingly to status as commuter or resident.
+Awards are for four years on the condition of merit.
+However, the College reserves the right to make changes to awards, according to status as commuter or resident.